varelaerick/Google-Analytics-API-Ecommerce-Binary-Classification-Transactions/README.md

 # Google Analytics-API - Ecommerce - Binary Classification - Transactions - Project Overview

 ## Motivation
-We saw that each traffic medium has particularities and that split the data based on the traffic sources can help us to get better analyses.
-For that reason, I am going to do a few tests to find the best splitting, balancing, and classification algorithm to find the best transaction predictor for each traffic medium.
+We saw that each traffic medium has particularities and that splitting the data based on the traffic sources can help us to get better analyses.
+For that reason, I will do a few tests to find the best splitting, balancing, and classification algorithm to find the best transaction predictor for each traffic medium.
-Then, we will be able to visualize the best decision tree for each traffic source, which can help any eCommerce to understand what is the usual behavior and profile of the customer more likely to buy.
-In that way, the project can help the marketing team define strategies to reach more customers with the best profile for each traffic medium.
+Then, we will be able to visualize the best decision tree for each traffic source, which can help any eCommerce understand the usual behavior and profile of the customer more likely to buy.
+The project can help the marketing team define strategies to reach more customers with the best profile for each traffic medium.

 ## Overview
 * Tested 42 different methods to predicate the transaction, tune the best method and plot the decision tree
-* Four functions were built to split the dfs in train and test.
-Raw split, without zeros (without bounce rate), without outliers, without zeros and outliers.
+* Four functions were built to split the dfs in train and test—raw split, without zeros (without bounce rate), outliers, and zeros and outliers.
  * Also was built three functions for the **Resampling Strategies**. **Random Under Sample**, **Random Over Sample**, and **Tomek Links**.
-* Then, the main function was built that tested all these variations into three different classification algorithms: **DecisionTreeClassifier**, **RandomForestClassifier**, **Extreme Gradient Boosting**.
+* Then, the primary function was built that tested all these variations into three different classification algorithms: **DecisionTreeClassifier**, **RandomForestClassifier**, **Extreme Gradient Boosting**.
 * Using **Hyperopt** I will tune the best model found by the previous function of each traffic medium and plot the feature importance and the best decision tree.

 ## Resources Used